 Another theory was that Nokia was at the verge of dumping Windows Phone and Microsoft had no other choice but to buy the one last vessel that carry Windows Phone.

 Alternative Purchases: A colony on Mars ($6 billion)

-What in the world could Google possibly want with thermostats and smoke detectors when it already is the world’s biggest search engine, and has an array of news-generating products – Chromecast, Chromebook, Android OS, Google Nexus and Google Glass – to its name?
+What in the world could Google possibly want with thermostats and smoke detectors when it already has an array of news-generating products – Chromecast, Chromebook, Android OS, Google Nexus and Google Glass – to its name?
 Possibly the next big thing to change the world.